watts-the-point/markdown-cv/index.md

 University of Pittsburgh

 - Biostatistician
-    - Provided statistical support to medical researchers
-    - Produced analyses and visualizations to answer questions related to health services and equity in urology

 `2022`
 University of Pittsburgh

 - Research Assistant
-    - Created a novel implementation of a computational spatial algorithm
-    - Presented simulated algorithm evaluation results at ESA-CSEE Joint Meeting 2022

 `2021-2022`
 University of Pittsburgh

 - Graduate Data Analyst
-    - Managed and analyzed a large geospatial dataset of residences in Southwest PA
-    - Produced dataset of water sources for over 30,000 homes in Southwest PA

 <!-- ### Footer